 “In addition, if you are a new business, you can benefit from an extra 1% discount in your first year of trading.”

-The main disadvantage of the VAT Flat Rate Scheme, compared with the Standard VAT Accounting Scheme, is that a business cannot reclaim VAT on its purchases.
+The main disadvantage of the VAT Flat Rate Scheme, compared with the Standard VAT Accounting Scheme, is that a business can’t reclaim VAT on its purchases.

-“Depending on your business, if you buy stock or you have a high amount of VATable expenses, you cannot get the VAT back,” Simon explains.
+“Depending on your business, if you buy stock or you have a high amount of VATable expenses, you can’t get the VAT back,” Simon explains.